Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 "Do you come to the funerals of all your cases?"
 Jenkins asked him.

 "Not all, no. Just the ones that really get to me.
-You know, the stupid kid who got caught up in gang violence, or the young mother who died of a bleed on the brain after her husband hit her for the hundredth time...The streetwise P.I. who I kind of feel like I could have helped if I'd only listened."
+You know, the stupid kid who got caught up in gang violence, or the young mother who died of a bleed on the brain after her husband hit her for the hundredth time...
+The streetwise P.I. who I kind of feel like I could have helped if I'd only listened."

 "Are you listening now?"

 Jenkins was a good two heads taller than the diminutive Hispanic homicide cop, who looked up at him curiously.

-"Listening to...who, now?"
+"Listening to... who, now?"
 He asked.

 "Ravi Singh, for one."